Equivariant hyperbolization of $3$-manifolds via homology cobordisms: Technical background

 \head{Tangle Sums}

 Tangles can be added together in a variety of ways.
-For the present purposes, the following notion of a `tangle sum' will suffice.
+For the present purposes, the following notions of {\it tangle sums} and {\it marked tangle sums} will suffice:

-\begin{defn} Given a pair of tangles $T_i\subset M_i$ for $i=0,1$, choose {\it gluing disks} $D_i\subset \del M_i$ containing an equal number of tangle endpoints, all at interior points of the $D_i$.
-Then glue $M_1$ to $M_0$ by a diffeomorphism $h\colon D_1\to D_0$ that identifies these endpoints without creating any loops.
-The result is the {\it tangle sum} $T_0 \cup_h T_1$, a tangle in the boundary connected sum $M_0\cup_h M_1$.
-The common image of the $D_i$ under the gluing is a properly embedded disk $D\subset M_0\cup_h M_1$ called the {\it splitting surface} for the sum.
-More generally we allow the $D_i$, and thus $D$, to be unions of more than one disk. \end{defn}
+\begin{defn} Given tangles $T_i\subset M_i$ for $i=1,2$, choose {\it gluing disks} $D_i\subset \del M_i$ containing an equal number of tangle endpoints in their interiors.
+Then glue $M_2$ to $M_1$ by a diffeomorphism $h\colon D_2\to D_1$ that identifies these endpoints without creating loops.
+The result is the {\it tangle sum} $T_1 +_h T_2 := T_1\cup_h T_2 $ in the boundary connected sum $M = M_1\cup_h M_2$.
+The common image $D\subset M$ of the $D_i$ after gluing is called the {\it splitting disk} of the sum.
+More generally we allow the $D_i$ (so also $D$) to be unions of more than one disk. \end{defn}

-To propagate hyperbolic structures on tangles to their tangle sums (see \propref{gluing} below), we will use a restricted class of `simple' tangle sums.
+To propagate hyperbolic structures on tangles to their tangle sums -- see \propref{gluing} below -- we will use a restricted class of {\it simple tangle sums}:

-\begin{defn} A tangle sum $T=T_0\cup_hT_1$ as defined above is {\it simple} if each gluing disk in $D_i$ contains at least two tangle endpoints, and each component of $\del M_i-D_i$ contains at least two tangle endpoints if it is a sphere and one if it is a disk.
-In other words, $D_i-T_i$ contains no disk components, and $( \del M_i-D_i)-T_i$ contains no sphere or disk components. \end{defn}
+\begin{defn} A tangle sum $T_0+_hT_1$ as in \defref{tanglesum} is {\it simple} if each gluing disk in $D_i$ contains at least two tangle endpoints, and each component of $\del M_i-D_i$ contains at least two tangle endpoints if it is a disk and three if it is a sphere.
+In other words each component of $D_i-T_i$ and $(\del M_i-D_i)-T_i$ has negative euler characteristic, or equivalently, is not a sphere, torus, disk or annulus, \end{defn}

-\colorblue{An example is shown in \figref{tanglesum}, where the {\sl thickened arcs} indicate both the pairing of tangle endpoints inside the 3-manifold and the new marking of the tangle sum.
-Note that in general, the marking is only well-defined up to Dehn twists about the boundary of the splitting disk.
-In the tangle sums performed in \secref{insert}, this issue does not arise, as we have a preferred gluing. }